MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/README.md

    3) change awsprofile1 to your AIM profile that has Lambda admin access
    4) change XXX and YYY to your full path to the zip file you create in the step below

-Make a table if you haven't yet in AWS DynamoDB called `spotFns`.
+Make a table if you haven't yet in AWS DynamoDB called `spotFns` and set its write throughput to 25 (defaults are fine for read).
 Ensure that it has a primary key called "ts" with type Number and sort key called "requestID" with type String

 Build the project